PeP-dev/reed-solomon/README.md

 # reed-solomon
-Implementation of Reed-Solomon python Code, without erasures
+Python implementation of the Reed-Solomon encoding/decoding algorithm, without taking erasures into account.

 # If you have any questions :